 All computing majors in the CSE Department learn the programming skills necessary to become effective software developers.
 However, the CIS major is unique in that it:

-- Requires a Business Information Management minor from the Darla Moore School of Business that includes required courses is accounting, economics, management, and management science and additional business electives in entrepreneurship, international business, finance, and marketing.
+- Requires a Business Information Management minor that includes required courses is accounting, economics, management, and management science and additional business electives in entrepreneurship, international business, finance, and marketing.

 - Includes computing courses in cybersecurity, information assurance, networks, and data management.

 - Focuses on practical business mathematics (MATH 122/174) and Statistics (STAT 515/516) rather than the science-focused calculus courses.

 - Requires only two laboratory science courses from the Carolina Core.

 What types of courses does a CIS major take?

 - Computing (47 credits): Software, Hardware, Databases, Networks, and Security

 Successful CIS professionals tend to share certain traits.
 Do these describe you?
 If so, then our CIS major is for you!